pheymann/typedapi/README.md

 # Typedapi
-Build type safe APIs and let the Scala compiler do the rest:
+Define type safe APIs and let the Scala compiler do the rest:

 ```Scala
 import typedapi.client._